stuntcoders/stunt_mage_unique_merge_url/README.md

 * Automatically merge all css files and making sure that it will be shown as newest.
 * Automatically merge all javascript files and making sure that it will be shown as newest.
-* Check if merge was successful
+* Check if merge was successful.

 Copyright StuntCoders — [Start Your Online Store Now](http://stuntcoders.com/)